dotnet/SqlClient/BUILDGUIDE.md

 ## Enabling row version null behaviour

 `SqlDataReader` returns a `DBNull` value instead of an empty `byte[]`.
-To active the legacy behaviour, you must enable the following AppContext switch that is cached on first check for the entire process:
+To active the legacy behavior, you must enable the following AppContext switch that is cached on first check for the entire process:

 **"Switch.Microsoft.Data.SqlClient.LegacyRowVersionNullBehaviour"**